unibe-cns/NEAT/README.rst

 Introduction
 ------------

 NEAT is a python library that allows for the study of neuronal integration in morphological neuron models using (semi-) analytical techniques.
-For now, NEAT accepts morphologies in the *de facto* standard .swc format [#f1]_.
+For now, NEAT accepts morphologies in the *de facto* standard .swc format [#f1]_ .

 NEAT implements:

-* The separation of variables method to compute the Green's function associated with a morphology [#f2]_, [#f3]_, [#f4]_, [#f5]_.
+* The separation of variables method to compute the Green's function associated with a morphology [#f2]_ , [#f3]_ , [#f4]_ , [#f5]_ .
-* The neural evaluation tree framework [#f6]_.
+* The neural evaluation tree framework [#f6]_ .
 * Various tools to plot, analyze and interact with neuronal morphologies
 * A c++ simulator that simulates the NET formalism (currently implementation only for passive single neurons with AMPA, NMDA or GABA synapses)

-Note: NEAT will be extended in the future to implement the Green's function calculation for cell with linearized ion channel distributions [#f7]_.
+Note: NEAT will be extended in the future to implement the Green's function calculation for cells with linearized ion channel distributions [#f7]_ .
 The :code:`neat.channels` module is currently being developed for this.
 It is not functional yet.

 Installation
 ------------